-Market opportunities
+5 Market opportunities

-There are a number of emerging opportunities in SA's nascent EV market.
+There are a number of emerging opportunities in the South African EV market for local investors and investors looking to enter the South African electric mobility market.

-SA has a very strong automotive market as a dominant player in the country's manufacturing sector.
+South Africa has a very strong automotive market as a dominant player in the country's manufacturing sector.
 Under the Industrial Policy Action Plan (IPAP), the automotive industry is identified as a priority industry.
 This is all largely driven by strong government support and long-standing policy certainty that improves investor confidence.

-Through the automotive production and development programme (APDP), government aims to leverage higher private investment to make the sector more globally competitive, while also creating jobs.
+Through the automotive production and development programme (APDP), Government aims to leverage higher private investment to make the sector more globally competitive, while also creating jobs.
 Key to this shift will be the growth and development of EV market opportunities.